Kava-Labs/kava-devnet/spec/kava.md

 **Reverse Auction** An auction where a buyer solicits decreasing bids for a particular item or lot of items.
 This auction type is used when governance tokens are sold (minted) in exchange for stablecoins, to cover shortfalls after failed collateral auctions.

 **Forward Reverse Auction** An auction where a buyer solicits increasing bids for a lot of goods, up to some ceiling.
 After the ceiling is reached, each bid lowers the amount of goods being sold for the ceiling  price.
-This type of auction is used when collateral is siezed from a risky CDP and sold for stablecoins to cover the debt.
+This type of auction is used when collateral is seized from a risky CDP and sold for stablecoins to cover the debt.

 #### Messages and Types